Followers

 Impromptu Battlefield

-The Battle of Fort Ann took place here on 9 July 1777.
-This was another delaying action, one of many, large and small, that characterized the middle phase of the Saratoga Campaign.
+The Battle of Fort Ann occurred here on July 9, 1777.
+This was another delaying action, one of many large and small, that characterized the middle phase of the Saratoga Campaign.

 Fort Ann Block House

-The British advance guard of some 200 men was met at the gorge about a mile north of Fort Ann by Colonel Pierce Long's rear-guard (150 men) reinforced by 400 New York militia under Colonel Henry van Rennselaer.
-Long and van Rensselaer attacked in two columns when the British paused to await reinforcements.
-One swung east and threatened the British flank and rear while the other pushed into the defile.
+The British advance guard, consisting of around 200 men, was confronted at the gorge about a mile north of Fort Ann by Colonel Pierce Long's rear guard, which included 150 men reinforced by 400 New York militia under Colonel Henry van Rensselaer.
+Long and van Rensselaer launched an attack in two columns when the British paused to wait for reinforcements.
+One column swung east, threatening the British flank and rear, while the other pushed into the defile.

 Gunpowder and War Whoops

-The British withdrew to the high ground, and after two hours of heavy fighting, the Americans broke contact from a lack of ammunition and the sound of approaching British reinforcements.
-The latter turned out to be a deception – a single British officer mimicking Iroquois war whoops.
+The British withdrew to higher ground, and after two hours of intense fighting, the Americans broke contact due to a lack of ammunition and the sound of approaching British reinforcements.
+However, those reinforcements turned out to be a ruse—a single British officer imitating Iroquois war whoops.
 While a British victory, the action at Fort Ann delayed the progress of the British Saratoga Campaign.

-While the Patriots had successfully outnumbered and surrounded the British, they ultimately retreated to Fort Ann and then to Fort Edward when they were deceived into believing that enemy reinforcements were preparing to surround them.
-Regardless, the Patriots successfully delayed British movements toward Saratoga and ensured an American victory there.
+While the Patriots successfully outnumbered and surrounded the British, they ultimately retreated to Fort Ann and then to Fort Edward after being deceived into believing that enemy reinforcements were about to surround them.
+Nevertheless, the Patriots effectively delayed British movements toward Saratoga and ensured an American victory there.

 Fort Edward

-A series of forts were established at the "Great Carrying Place," a portage around the falls on the Hudson, used by local Indians before colonial times.
-Situated on the "Great War Path," later used by the Iroquois and other tribes, the French and English colonists saw its value and used it during the many wars of the eighteenth century.
+A series of forts was established at the "Great Carrying Place," a portage around the falls on the Hudson used by local Indians before colonial times.
+Situated on the "Great War Path," later utilized by the Iroquois and other tribes, the French and English colonists recognized its value and used it during the many wars of the eighteenth century.

 Fort Edward and Rogers Island